-In the world of potty training she is “behind” the average 18 to 24 months when most people start, but the more I think of it… we didn’t “potty train” in the traditional sense.
-Instead, I think of it as we potty learned with Philomena, and it worked beautifully.
+In the world of potty training our girls were way “behind” the average 18 to 24 months when most people start, but the more I think of it… but we didn’t potty train.

 I really wanted to get Philomena potty trained when I first found out I was pregnant with Zelie.
 I bought a little training toilet off of the local buy-sell-trade Facebook group and she was so interested at first, even going pee a few times when she was about 18 months.
 I thought it would be amazing not to have two in diapers so, while I tried not to pressure her, I was always very enthusiastic for her to sit on it any time she wanted to.

 Soon, however, her interest in the new little potty wore off.
 I was so disappointed until a good friend posted this article on Facebook – “The Dangerous Consequences of Potty Training Too Early,” – read it here.
 It may seem like a bit dramatic of a title, but there are often problems with early potty training that show up later on, including UTI’s, bedwetting, or chronic constipation.

 The article’s author is Dr. Steve Hodges, a pediatric urologist who sees firsthand the issues many children have who are trained early on the potty.